qwe321qwe321qwe321/Unity-Recent-Scene-Toolbar/README.md

   * The `.gitignore` in `Editor` folder is used to prevent git tracking `RecentSceneList.asset` which always change when you switch scene.

-* The toolbar UI solution is by https://github.com/marijnz/unity-toolbar-extender.
+* The toolbar UI solution is by https://github.com/marijnz/unity-toolbar-extender. (it's only proven to work up to (at least) Unity 2020.1.)
 * Editor icons: https://github.com/nukadelic/UnityEditorIcons